Konica Minolta: Multifunctional devices

+As with many MFP manufacturers, some of the market segments are not produced directly by the manufacturer.
+In Konica Minolta's case, many smaller SOHO MFP products (such as the bizhub 130f, wearing Minebea marks in hardware and in software drivers) are produced by third parties.
+By the same token, many other companies also re-badge Konica Minolta products under OEM agreements.

 Printers

 As the printer operations of the former Konica company were limited to "printer models" of MFP models, or re-badged printers from other manufacturers, while the printer operations of the former Minolta company were strong since the purchase of QMS (completed in 2000 after increasing influence and shareholding by Minolta), printer operations were initially not affected greatly by the Konica Minolta merger.
 In the 1980s QMS made the KISS laser printer, the most inexpensive then available at $1995.

 Due to the increased complexity of both MFP and printer devices, Konica Minolta increased technology sharing between the two lines of products.
 In many regions, this has led to the integration of the Printer products company into the Business equipment products company.

 Business companies

 Konica Minolta has spun off business units into separate companies.